rachwrong/ICT2202-SH4US/README.md

 - Export Bin dump of audios from a folder out as separate txt files (summary of all binaries) [DONE]

 # User Guide
-## Audio Digger (WIP)
-A command-line based audio analysis tool that is able to read .wav and .mp3 files.

 ## Prerequisites
 This program requires python(at least 3.8) to be installed on your machine as well as these python packages:
 1. matplotlib